cis3296s22/prj-03-tetris/README.md

 - Statistics: This section shows player('s) various data about the game.

 # How to run
  - Download the latest release from repository, Uncompress the files and open tetris.html file.
+Make sure that the zoom level in your broswer is at exactly 100%.

-# How to Use the Project
+# How to Edit the Project

-- Single Javascript file along with its HTML and CSS.
-Functions for project described top of their structure.
+- The functionality of this program lies in the tetris.js, tetris.html, and tetris.css files.
+Feel free to modify any of these to your liking.

 # How to contribute
 Follow this [project board](http://trello.com/b/sWlulrWJ/tetris) to be informed of the project's status.